BCCIC Youth Delegates to the UN Climate Change Conference (COP 24)

 BCCIC has the incredible opportunity of sending a youth delegation to the upcoming UNFCCC COP24 conference this December in Katowice, Poland.
 The 7 youth delegates will represent young people of British Columbia and the provincial council on a global stage that aims to accelerate global climate action and advocate for sustainable development.
 Selection for such an opportunity is difficult and BCCIC formed a Youth Delegate Selection Committee of BC youth for BC youth.
 The Selection Committee created the selection process and criteria based on their experience with climate action movements and other international organizations’ existing selection procedures.
 You can read more about the selected delegates as well as details on the selection process below.

 Stay alert for BCCIC Youth Delegation news, including blog posts on a variety of climate change topics.
-Start by checking out this one:
+Start by checking out these:

 BCCIC Youth Delegation 2018